-Aged Services Industry Reference Committee – Call for nominations
+Aged Services Industry Reference Committee – Nominations closed

 The Aged Services IRC will assist in responding to findings from the Aged Care Workforce Strategy Taskforce, with a focus on a range of strategic actions to grow and sustain an agile and enabled aged services workforce that can provide safe and quality care to older Australians in a variety of settings.
 This includes ensuring that the national training system and higher education can address both current and future competencies and skill requirements for new workers entering the sector and existing staff needing to upskill.

 The Aged Services IRC will be responsible for:

 - reforming national training package qualifications and skill sets needed by the aged services industry